A peek at Rigel Pharmaceuticals Inc. (RIGL): Who has invested in It?

 Rigel Pharmaceuticals Inc. (RIGL): Who are the competitors?

-The company’s main competitors (and peers) include AstraZeneca PLC (AZN) that is trading 13.19% up over the past 12 months and Sangamo Therapeutics Inc. (SGMO) that is 86.71% higher over the same period.
-ChemoCentryx Inc. (CCXI) is 24.78% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -14.76% from the last report on Feb 11, 2021 to stand at a total of 19.36 million short shares sold with a short interest ratio of 3.29.
+The company’s main competitors (and peers) include AstraZeneca PLC (AZN) that is trading 14.85% up over the past 12 months and Sangamo Therapeutics Inc. (SGMO) that is 65.68% higher over the same period.
+ChemoCentryx Inc. (CCXI) is 15.31% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 12.86% from the last report on Mar 14, 2021 to stand at a total of 16.87 million short shares sold with a short interest ratio of 3.29.